Printer Friendly Statement[May 2016]

-The success of our Agency requires the support and commitment of every employee.
-We accomplish our mission and goals by utilizing the talent, dedication, and skills of all employees.
-As such, NOAA will not tolerate discrimination based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, national origin, age ( 40 years of age and over), genetic information or disability (physical or mental), including the provision of reasonable accommodations for qualified applicants and employees with disabilities.
-Retaliation against those who initiate discrimination complaints, serve as witnesses or otherwise oppose discrimination and harassment is strictly prohibited.
-NOAA's policy is to ensure that equal employment opportunity (EEO) covers all personnel / employment programs, management practices, and decisions.
+NOAA remains steadfast in its goal to eradicate discrimination based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, gender identity, national origin, age (40 years of age and over), genetic information, or disability (physical or mental), including the provision of reasonable accommodations for qualified applicants and employees with disabilities or genetic information.
+Retaliation against those who initiate discrimination complaints, serve as witnesses, or otherwise oppose discrimination and harassment is also strictly prohibited.
+These protections encompass all management practices and decisions, including recruitment and hiring practices, appraisal systems, promotions, and training and careerdevelopment programs.

-I strongly support Civil Rights, EEO and Alternative Dispute Resolution initiatives.
+I strongly support Civil Rights, EEO, and Diversity and I encourage all NOAA employees to use the ADR Program as a valuable tool in resolving EEO disputes.
 The diversity of our workforce enriches the workplace and our community.
-Managers, supervisors and EEO Officials must work together to reflect our commitment to EEO and Diversity and to take steps to prevent and/or correct discriminatory practices and behaviors.
-All of us share in the responsibility for creating and maintaining a workplace free of discrimination, harassment, and reprisal.
+Managers, supervisors, and EEO Officials must work together to reflect our commitment to EEO and Diversity, and take the necessary steps to prevent and/or correct discriminatory practices and behaviors.
+Again, all of us share in the responsibility for creating and maintaining a workplace free of discrimination, harassment, and reprisal.

 Sincerely, Kathryn D. Sullivan, Ph.D.